Importance profiles. Visualization of atomic basis set requirements: Introduction

 The layout of this work is the following.
 Next, in \ref{sec:Method}, the basis of the proposed visualization method is outlined: the employed radial functions are discussed in \ref{subsec:Radial-functions}, the closely related completeness profiles of \citet{Chong1995_CJC_79} are briefly reviewed in \ref{subsec:Completeness-profile}, and the importance profiles are introduced in \ref{subsec:Importance-profile}.
 Details of the implementation of the importance profiles are presented in \ref{sec:Implementation}.
 Applications of the method on a set of chemically diverse diatomic molecules are presented in \ref{sec:Results}.
+We describe the atomic calculations used to build the minimal NAO basis set in \ref{subsec:Atomic-calculations}.
+The molecular calculations are discussed in \ref{subsec:Molecular-calculations}. \Cref{subsec:Spin-polarized-atomic-calculatio} delves into the questions of non-orthogonality and exactness of the NAO basis set with atomic calculations in the diatomic numerical basis.
+The goodness of STOs \emph{vs} GTOs is compared in \ref{subsec:STO-analysis}.
+Deficiencies in the minimal NAO basis are analyzed in \ref{subsec:Minimal-basis-analysis}.
 The article concludes in a brief summary and discussion in \ref{sec:Summary-and-discussion}.